 Not everyone is familiar with the multiple areas of concern that need careful, routine medical monitoring to ensure that all individuals with Down syndrome receive the care they need.

 The American Academy of Pediatrics (AAP) published a comprehensive report, entitled "Health Supervision for Children with Down Syndrome," which lists specific screening recommendations through adulthood.
 The study illustrates why it’s important for an individual's healthcare provider or medical team be familiar with these guidelines and perform the recommended tests and screening for individuals with Down syndrome.

 At Ochsner, The Michael R. Boh Center for Child Development features a specialized, multi-specialty clinic designed to address the multitude of needs of individuals with Down Syndrome.
-Learn more by clicking here.
+Learn more by calling 504-493-2019 or by clicking here.